Stellarium/stellarium/skycultures/indian/description.md

 In stellarium, we show Rāśi constellations attached to the corresponding asterisms, and not as divisions of the ecliptic offset away from their original locations to account for precession.

-In traditional astronomy there are two systems of measuring time - Lunar Calender & Solar calender.
+In traditional astronomy there are two systems of measuring time - Lunar Calendar & Solar calendar.
 In both cases one year is divided into 12 months or "māsā".
 Name of the solar months originated from these constellation' names.

 ### <notr>Nakṣatra (नक्षत्रम्)</notr>